bgumodo/armadillo2_bgu/README.md

 Troubleshooting: information on problems that are typically encountered and how they can be solved, when possible

---Future work: ideas for improvements
+$Future work: ideas for improvements